MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 ### Version details

-The parameters displayed in this section show information about the status and performance of the model.<!-- Suggested-->
+The parameters displayed in this section show information about the status and performance of the model.

 > [!div class="mx-imgBorder"]
 > ![Version details for the lead scoring model](media/si-admin-predictive-lead-scoring-version-details.png "Version details for the lead scoring model")